KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### A Note About the `VK_EXT_buffer_device_address` Extension

-The recently introduced `VK_EXT_buffer_device_address` extension can be used to implement GPU-Assisted Validation without some of the limitations described above.
+The recently introduced `VK_EXT_buffer_device_address` extension can be used to implement GPU Assisted Validation without some of the limitations described above.
 This approach would use this extension to obtain a GPU device pointer to a storage buffer and make it available to the shader via a specialization constant.
 This technique removes the need to create descriptors, use a descriptor set slot,